 The nearest Lake District resort is Bowness-on-Windermere, a bustling hub offering shopping, eateries and lake cruises.
 Bibliophiles will enjoy a visit to Sedburgh for its selection of second-hand bookshops, and just up the road from there Farfield Mill Arts & Heritage Centre is a must if you are in the area.

 Country houses abound in this part of the world too.
 Leighton Hall, originally the home of the Lancashire Gillow (furniture makers) family, is just 5 miles away, and also nearby are Levens Hall, a stunning Elizabethan house with world-famous garden topiary, and medieval Sizergh Castle (NT).
 A little further afield, in Grange-over-Sands, is Holker Hall, home of the Cavendish family, which can easily be combined with a visit to Cartmel, equally famous for its Priory, the Whitsun weekend race meeting and its sticky toffee pudding!

-Younger visitors might like to let off steam at Greenlands Farm Village (only a mile away) where there’s a soft play area and Open Farm, or see all kinds of animals up close and personal at The Lakeland Wildlife Oasis.
+Younger visitors might like to let off steam at Greenlands Farm Village (only a mile away) where there’s a soft play area, crazy golf and Open Farm, or see all kinds of animals up close and personal at The Lakeland Wildlife Oasis.
 More adventurous types would no doubt love the Go Ape high ropes course in the Grizedale Forest, where there’s also a sculpture trail.